kwgoodman/la/doc/source/intro.rst

 label types                               heterogenous, hashable
 label restrictions                        hashable, unique along any one axis missing values                            float: NaN, int: no missing,
-                                          partial support for str: '',
+                                          partial support for str: '' and
                                           object: None
 binary operations on two data objects     intersection of labels Number of dimensions supported            all dimensions except 0d